-Dr. Kaufmann serves as our Senior Vice President and Chief Scientific Officer pursuant to an employment agreement effective August 30, 2019, which provides for a continuous term and may be terminated by either party provided that the terminating party provides 90 days' written notice to the other party, or by us without notice for good cause.
-Dr. Kaufmann is eligible to receive an annual bonus of up to 40% of his annual base salary, based upon achievement of individual and corporate performance objectives as determined by the Compensation Committee in its sole discretion.
-The Compensation Committee increased Dr. Kaufmann's annual base salary to €304,616 for the year 2021, approximately \$359,447 using an assumed 2021 exchange rate of 1.18 U.S. dollars per euro.
+Mr. Mousa serves as our Senior Vice President, Chief Business Officer, and General Counsel and is employed at will pursuant to an employment agreement effective October 6, 2021.
+Mr. Mousa is eligible to receive an annual bonus of up to 40% of his annual base salary based upon achievement of individual and corporate performance objectives as determined by the Compensation and Management Development Committee in its sole discretion.
+The Compensation Committee set Mr. Mousa's annual base salary to \$416,378 in 2023.

-Pursuant to his employment agreement, Dr. Kaufmann is prohibited during the term of the agreement, subject to certain exceptions, from (i) accepting any other employment or consultancy, (ii) serving on the board of directors or similar body of any other entity, and (iii) acquiring, assuming or participating in, directly or indirectly, any financial position, investment or interest known by Dr. Kaufmann to be adverse or antagonistic to us, our business or prospects, financial or otherwise, or in any competing business.
+Pursuant to his employment agreement, Mr. Mousa is prohibited during the term of the agreement, subject to certain exceptions, from (i) accepting any other employment or consultancy, (ii) serving on the board of directors or similar body of any other entity, and (iii) acquiring, assuming or participating in, directly or indirectly, any financial position, investment or interest known by Mr. Mousa to be adverse or antagonistic to us, our business or prospects, financial or otherwise, or in any competing business.

-The agreement also contains (i) customary confidentiality obligations which are not limited by the term of the agreement, (ii) certain non-compete provisions extending during the term of the agreement and (iii) certain non-solicitation provisions during the term of the agreement.
-Dr. Kaufmann also agreed to assign certain intellectual property rights to us.
+Mr. Mousa also signed agreements that include (i) customary confidentiality obligations which are not limited by the term of the agreement, (ii) certain non-compete provisions extending during the term of the agreement and one year thereafter, and (iii) certain non-solicitation provisions during the term of the agreement and for one year thereafter.
+Mr. Mousa also agreed to assign certain intellectual property rights to us.